MicrosoftDocs/SupportArticles-docs/support/webapps/set-current-culture-asp-net.md

     </configuration>
     ```

-3. Save the text file as `Web.config` in the root folder of your Web server.
+3. Save the text file as *web.config* in the root folder of your Web server.
 For example, `C:\Inetpub\wwwroot\Web.config`.
 4. Start another instance of Notepad.
 Paste the following code in Notepad:

     ```aspx-csharp